crystaldba/postgres-mcp/README.md

 ### Configure Your AI Assistant

+We provide full instructions for configuring Postgres Pro with Claude Desktop.
+Many MCP clients have similar configuration files, you can adapt these steps to work with the client of your choice.

 #### Claude Desktop Configuration

-Edit your configuration file:
+You will need to edit the Claude Desktop configuration file to add Postgres Pro.
+The location of this file depends on your operating system:
 - MacOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 - Windows: `%APPDATA%/Claude/claude_desktop_config.json`

-You can also go to the `Settings` tab in Claude Desktop to locate the configuration file.
+You can also use `Settings` menu item in Claude Desktop to locate the configuration file.

-Add the following configuration to the `mcpServers` section:
+You will now edit the `mcpServers` section of the configuration file.

+##### If you are using `pipx`

 ```json
 {